alirezaghavaminia/nativeJuliaMirror.jl/README.md

-This program helps you to make a mirror repository to be used on a git server or your local machine.
-This program works with the Pkg3 Julia package manager.

 ## Description:

-This program will clone packages that you specify to that through the `configuration.toml` file.
-Then it will make new registries for the user to use the cloned packages.
+The "native Julia Mirror (NAJM)" can make a mirror repository, including an offline version of Julia packages and registry.
+The result can be deployed to a network or can be used on a local machine.
+NAJM works with the Pkg3 Julia package manage and has been tested on Linux and Windows OS.

 ### some features are:

-* can get multiple official or unofficial registries at the same time
+* can handle multiple official or unofficial registries at the same time

 * can update and maintain the cloned packages